maspitz/ext-data-recovery/README.md

 # ext-data-recovery
-Tries to recover ext3 and ext4 filesystem data using the journal
+When complete, this project will try to recover ext3 and ext4 filesystem data using the journal.